One drive down in a RAID 5 array, no biggie right?

 - This can happen very easily by running free, or any kind of online software.

 - Free software does not block writing back to the drive.

-Recovering from a RAID 5 failure where there are failed or mechanically damaged drives involved is best left up to the pros.
+Failure with a RAID 5 recovery where there are failed or mechanically damaged drives involved is best left up to the pros.

 I’m not being negative here, just realistic.